-Digital resilience in Palau - Expanding digital connectivity in Palau via a submarine cable system

-Australia's support to Palau's second submarine ICT cable strengthens internet reliability and enables further innovation and transformation in the economy and society, bringing both opportunities and risks.
-Given the geographic remoteness of Palau, improving connectivity and internet access will create opportunities to boost tourism, business and investment, and provide better government services, including health and education.
+Digital resilience in Palau - Expanding digital connectivity in Palau via a submarine cable system will create opportunities to boost tourism, business and investment, and provide better government services, including health and education.
 There is clear potential for increased women's economic empowerment and entrepreneurship, increased economic opportunities for people living with a disability and increased opportunities for inclusive decision-making and leadership.